junxit/us-congress-bills-111/metadata.md

 - 2009-08-04 — Message on Senate action sent to the House.
 - 2009-08-04 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8714-8715; text as passed Senate: CR S8715)
 - 2009-08-04 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S8714-8715; text as passed Senate: CR S8715)
+- 2009-09-08 — Received in the House.
+- 2009-09-08 — Referred to the House Committee on Oversight and Government Reform.